 Sleep Aids You Can Use

 Noises that disrupt sleep should be blocked out.
 The number of times I awoke in the middle of the night dropped when we installed a high-quality sound machine.
 The sound machine is left on throughout the night.
 We use a sound machine for all three children as of right now, and I won’t be stopping it anytime soon.

 Baths might help a kid relax before going to sleep.
 Magnesium is found in Epsom salt, and a shortage of magnesium might hinder the brain from falling asleep.
 Whether or whether the child has to wash up, one of my children takes this bath every night.
 Bath time conflicts were minimized by instituting a nightly bath.
-Please do your study on how much Epsom salt is safe to use with your child.

 For my bedtime talkers, this works great.
 My restless sleepers, who would chat to a wall for hours if they can’t go asleep, are soothed by audiobooks (try a free audible membership for 30 days here).
 Bedtime chatting not only keeps the child up, but it also wakes up the rest of the family.